 Expect to be in and out of your appointment in about an hour.
 Recovery takes a few days, with some potential discomfort and swelling within the first 2 to 3 days.

-During healing, eat soft foods, refrain from strenuous physical activity, and follow your dentist’s advice and post-care instructions.
-If you do these things you should have a smooth recovery process.
+Eat soft foods, avoid strenuous physical activity, and follow your dentist's advice and post-care instructions while healing.
+If you follow these steps, you should have a quick recovery.